How to Set Up Meta Ads Tracking for Revenue

 IDs and user data are provided by the respective mobile operating systems.

-The Meta Conversion API uses a different technology for sending events to Meta.
+The Meta Conversions API uses a different technology for sending events to Meta.

 Instead of being browser- or OS-based, the Meta CAPI uses server-to-server communication.
 Events are sent from a business’s backend to Meta’s CAPI.

-A backend can be many things.
-For example, a CRM system like HubSpot or a shop builder like Shopify.
-It could be any database that stores user or customer information.
+A backend can be many things: a CRM like HubSpot, a shop builder like Shopify or any other database that stores customer information.

 Event tracking via the Meta Pixel (for websites) or the Meta SDK (for apps) is the most common setup.
-Meta recommends implementing the Conversion API in addition to these.
+Meta recommends implementing the Conversions API in addition to these.

 Here’s why.